sepeah/tictactoe/README.md

 - MinMax algorithm for decision-making
 - Alpha-beta pruning to reduce search space
 - move generation favours centerboard for efficiency
-- End-game search depth reaches 9 with 13 empty cells in reasonable time
+- time-out allows for early game moves to be generated.

 ## 🚧 Challenges

 Despite pruning, the search tree remains large, especially from an empty board.
-To improve performance and enable full-game play, the following enhancements are under consideration:
+Time-limit and centerboard-first child generation are far from an ideal.
+Changes being considered:

 - Implementing a **heuristic evaluation function** to complement terminal state scoring (`-1`, `0`, `1`)
+- Implementing a fast check for obvious winning moves (depth 1-2) in case of time-out.

-- A pygame version with graphics and gameplay against the engine
+A pygame version with graphics and gameplay against the engine is in the works.

 ## 📦 How to Run

-Clone the repository and run the main script to generate a move.
-To change the starting board edit hardcoded game state test_board:
+Clone the repository and run the main script to generate a game from an empty board with play(state).
+Use nextmove() to create a single move.
+See the commented-out section in main.
+To change the game situation edit hardcoded game state test_board.
+To change the time used to search for a move from 5.0 seconds edit the parameter in nextmove(state, timeout=5.0)

 ```bash
 python main.py